 By this time, you might have understood that integrating more than one ad network can increase ad revenue and fill rates for your existing setup.

-That being said, it can increase complexity, page latency, and ad loading error, unless you set up your ad server properly.
-Google has excellent documentation and training video library to guide you through the ad server setup.
+That being said, it can also increase complexity, page latency, and ad loading error, unless you set up your ad server properly.
+Google Ad Manager has excellent documentation and training video library to guide you through the ad server setup.

 Google AdSense is undoubtedly one of the best ad networks a publisher can try and it doesn’t even require minimum traffic conditions.
 But, as illustrated above, running more than one ad network in parallel with AdSense can yield better results.
 Let’s take an example of a publisher working with Media.net and AdSense at the same time.

 If your RPM is around $10 without AdSense, you can expect a 20 to 30 percent uplift.
-However, it highly depends on your audience and site quality.
+However, it highly depends on your audience as well as website quality.

 The key is to keep experimenting and measure the ad networks’ performance over a period of time.
 Doing this helps you to know which combination works best for your niche.

 Several ad networks don’t ask publishers to work with them solely.
-And it is one of the best merits of such ad networks since this enables the publishers to do A/B testing with their ad formats, sizes, and many other things with other ad networks.
-However, it is advisable to keep track of all ad networks as working with multiple partners can create reporting discrepancies, etc. Apart from a few complexities, multiple ad networks can undoubtedly work better than one.
-Need help with the setup and implementation?
-Let us know.
+And it is one of the best merits of such ad networks since this enables the publishers to do A/B testing with the ad formats, sizes, and many other things with other ad networks.
+However, it is advisable to keep track of all ad networks because integrating multiple partners can create reporting discrepancies, etc. Apart from a few complexities, multiple ad networks can undoubtedly yield better than one ad network.